pradeepkr103/react-raw-intro/03_listOfCardsStyledJSON/README.md

-## EXAMPLE 03 List of Cards using jquery json fetch from Node.js/MySQL server side
+# EXAMPLE 03 List of Cards using jquery json fetch from Node.js/MySQL server side

 ## We want to display

 * This example should show the same result as the prior example 2

-## Opinionated Technologies Selection
+## KISS/Agile and Opinionated Technologies Selection

-* I strongly believe in KISS principle, and in a small team going End to End to own a product and execution.
+I strongly believe in KISS principle, and in a small team going End to End to own a product and execution.
 With competition and fast moving Agile teams it is more important to get things done reliably and fast.

 So my bias is to use good proven technologies, rather than bleeding edge tech churn.

 However larger organizations do really well with current Java 7/8 standards.
 But even here trend is to use standards not propreitary packages.

+## Why MySql Simple Queries

 * In today's NoSQL world, why do MySQL?
 	- It just works!
 And you have a ton of LAMP programmers